• Skip to primary navigation

 • Vanilla: For a touch of creamy sweetness, add some pure vanilla extract to the chai and matcha mixture.

-• Different milk: If you’re not a fan of oat milk, don’t worry!
-You can experiment with other varieties like soy milk, pea milk, almond milk, or cashew milk
+• Different milk: If you’re not a fan of soy milk, don’t worry!
+You can experiment with other varieties like oat milk, pea milk, or cashew milk.

 Top tips